sedostheatre/sedos.co.uk/README.md

 - Statiq as a static site generator
   - Very flexible, allows a lot of configuration and supports nice templating languages (e.g. razor)
   - Statiq is the evolution of Wyam, and splits out the build chain into separate files
-- Cake as a build tool
-  - Makes it easy to get up and running, doesn't need any special tools and handles bootstrapping itself
 - Sass for styling
   - Supported by Statiq, nice syntax to work with
 - Bootstrap for framework